 First, build retrieval events into your scheme of work rather than treating review as an end-of-unit activity.
 A minimum effective dose is three spaced retrieval practice events for each major piece of content, timed to coincide with periods of reduced retrieval strength.
 For content taught in Week 1, a retrieval event in Week 2, another in Week 5, and a third in Week 10 will produce substantially better retention than three revision lessons in Weeks 9, 10, and 11.

 Second, use the four quadrants as a diagnostic lens.
 Before deciding whether to reteach, ask whether a retrieval event might restore access first.
-If students struggle with a retrieval starter, wait for their responses before judging their knowledge.
-Students in Quadrant 2 will often recall more than they initially think if given a little time and a few retrieval cues.
+If learners struggle with a retrieval starter, wait for their responses before judging their knowledge.
+Learners in Quadrant 2 will often recall more than they initially think if given time and a few retrieval cues.

 Brown et al. (2014) suggest teaching learners about storage and retrieval.
 Explain it clearly for their age.
-Learners understanding productive struggle try harder with revision.
-This approach links to self-regulated learning.
-You need no special training (Bjork et al., 2015).
+Learners who understand productive struggle are more likely to persist with revision.
+This approach links to self-regulated learning and needs no special training.

 ---